 This course is intended for those students who have achieved a high degree of proficiency in Mandarin Chinese and wish to advance their speaking, listening, reading and writing skills to the next level.
 Students expand their repertoire of characters and acquire further tools for nuanced communication.
 Additional assignments and projects will be required.
 The target of this course is intermediate high.
 This course will be taught entirely in the target language.
 Advanced Placement Mandarin Chinese Language and Culture (8066) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 11-12 Advanced Placement Prerequisite: Demonstrated excellence in Honors IV level and strong teacher recommendation.
 This course is designed for those students who have attained a high degree of proficiency in Mandarin Chinese and who are interested in completing studies comparable in content and difficulty to a full-year college-level course.
 The goal of the course is to prepare the student for the Mandarin Chinese AP Language examination by emphasizing the basic objectives of proficiency in listening, speaking, reading and writing.
 All forms of writing are emphasized, especially the directed and the open-ended question.
 Weekly journals and critical writing pieces are included.
 Students hone listening and speaking skills through repeated practice in the form of dialogues, skits, interviews, and directed questions.
 Picture sequences are also used to practice for the exam, and grammar is reviewed, fine-tuned and applied in authentic communicative situations.
 Students are expected to take the Advanced Placement Exam in May.
 This class is conducted entirely in Mandarin Chinese.
-Foundations of Linguistics I (8068) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full year Grades: 9-12 A Level Prerequisite: Director approval.
+Introduction to Linguistics 1 (8068) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full year Grades: 9-12 A Level Prerequisite: Director approval.
 This course will explore the methods and findings in the field of modern linguistics, the study of language.
 The curriculum will address each branch of linguistics: phonology, morphology, syntax, and semantics.
 Students will gain and demonstrate knowledge of the precepts of each of these disciplines, read and explore the relevant body of research in each field, and design and complete a project or experiment that demonstrates an understanding of the material and its relevance.
+Introduction to Linguistics 2 (8073) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full year Grades: 10-12 A Level Prerequisite: Successful completion of Introduction to Linguistics 1 and teacher recommendation.
+This course will continue to explore the methods and findings in the field of modern linguistics, the study of language.
+The curriculum will address further aspects of linguistics, particularly morphosyntax, syntax, and semantics.
+Students will gain and demonstrate knowledge in each of these disciplines, read and explore the relevant body of research in each field, and design and complete a project or experiment that demonstrates an understanding of the material and its relevance.